 A worldwide study placed Singaporeans among the top for sleeping the least.
 What’s the reason for this and how does a lack of sleep affect a person's health?
 Dr Tan Ngiap Chuan, Director, Research, SingHealth Polyclinics, answers.

-SingHealth Polyclinics (SHP), a member of the
+Researchers from SingHealth Polyclinics (SHP), a member of the

 SingHealth group, embarked on a search for answers to find the reasons for Singaporeans not sleeping enough and the effects it places on their health.
 They discovered some interesting information.